itsDigvijaysing/What-I-Learned/Salesforce/Dev/SF Dev Notes.md

     5. Better Performance / Faster Development
     6. Compatibility across browser

 Lightning web components is a new programming model for building Lightning Components.
-It uses core conceps of web standards.
+It uses core concepts of web standards.

 > We can compose aura components from Lightning web components but not other way around.